-- 4.60 The Croxton and Brettenham & Kilverstone Character Appraisal was carried out using a formal survey process adapted from the Planning Aid in England Character Assessment Document Template and Historic England Guidance (See Appendix D). - 4.61 The landscape and countryside surrounding the JNP area is protected from development that would significantly adversely affect its landscape or ecological value by policies in the Breckland Local Plan and other policies within this JNP. - 4.62 To support its emerging Local Plan, Breckland Council commissioned an Open Space assessment in 2015, which looked at green space on a Parish by parish basis.
+- 4.58 The Croxton and Brettenham & Kilverstone Character Appraisal was carried out using a formal survey process adapted from the Planning Aid in England Character Assessment Document Template and Historic England Guidance (See Appendix D). - 4.59 The landscape and countryside surrounding the JNP area is protected from development that would significantly adversely affect its landscape or ecological value by policies in the Breckland Local Plan and other policies within this JNP. - 4.60 To support its emerging Local Plan, Breckland Council commissioned an Open Space assessment in 2015, which looked at green space on a Parish by parish basis.
 Spaces identified in this assessment currently enjoy protection in the Adopted Core Strategy 2012 under Policy DC11 and in the Emerging Breckland Local Plan under Policy ENV.04.
 In Croxton, the churchyard of All Saints and the play area next to the village hall are identified and enjoy protection.
-In Brettenham the churchyard of St John the
+In Brettenham the churchyard of St John the Evangelist and in Kilverstone the churchyard of St Andrew's church are both protected. - 4.61 The Character Appraisal identified a number of informal greens, open spaces and undeveloped area either within or between parts of settlement which currently do not enjoy any formal planning protection.
+They do however contribute to the overall character of the area by virtue of their openness and undeveloped form or their recreational or amenity value.

-- Evangelist and in Kilverstone the churchyard of St Andrew's church are both protected. - 4.63 The Character Appraisal identified a number of informal greens, open spaces and undeveloped area either within or between parts of settlement which currently do not enjoy any formal planning protection.
-They do however contribute to the overall character of the area by virtue of their openness and undeveloped form or their recreational or amenity value. - 4.64 The National Planning Policy Framework (NPPF) introduced a new concept of a Local Green Space Designation.
+4.62 The National Planning Policy Framework (NPPF) introduced a new concept of a Local Green Space Designation.
 This is a discretionary designation that can be made by inclusion within a Local Plan or Neighbourhood Plan.
-The designation should only be used where the land is not extensive, is local in character and reasonably close to the community and where it is demonstrably special, for example because of its beauty, historic significance recreational value (including as a playing field) tranquillity or richness of its wildlife. - 4.65 The spaces identified by the Character Appraisal are all close to their community, have either a recreational, scenic or amenity value and therefore are proposed to be designated as Local Green Spaces.
-These are:
+The designation should only be used where the land is not extensive, is local in character and reasonably close to the community and where it is demonstrably special, for example because of its beauty, historic significance recreational value (including as a playing field) tranquillity or richness of its wildlife.
+The sites were assessed against the criteria in paragraph 77 of the NPPF as part of the Plan-making process as follows: